 - Slippers or a sturdy water-proof footwear

-- Camera and water proof bag (otherwise you won’t get to take any pictures inside the cave, like me)
+- Camera and water proof bag (otherwise you won’t get to take any pictures inside the cave)

 Inside Wadi Shab: